 Preparing Your Manuscript Format

 All published material is copyrighted and becomes the property of ATD.
 Authors will be expected to sign a standard copyright release form.
 Failure to sign the release will result in the rejection of the article.
-We edit all manuscripts for style, format, space, and readability.
 Time constraints do not allow us to send galleys or other edited forms of manuscripts to authors.
 Manuscript submission implies that authors agree with our policies.

 Like most magazines, we have a policy against double submissions.
 Please do not submit a manuscript that is under consideration by another publication or that has been accepted or published elsewhere.
 We also do not accept submissions that have appeared on websites.

 We do not publish speeches, theory, opinion, dissertations, or internal reports.
 We also do not accept submissions that promote a specific product or service, or disguised press releases.

 TD does not accept unsolicited manuscripts.
 We ask that all potential contributors query the appropriate editor in advance (see editors’ contact info below).
 Please include a one-page outline or 100-word (maximum) overview of your proposed submission.

 To improve your chances of being published, please read several recent issues of TD to get an idea of the content and tone.

 Our editors will read the outline or overview and make suggestions to help you write your article appropriately.
 That does not guarantee acceptance for publication.

 Within four to six weeks, we will notify you of our decision to accept or decline your submitted manuscript.
 We cannot guarantee a publication date, but most articles appear two to three months after acceptance.

 Our review process is based on the following points: